 Per quale ragione non sei venuto alla partita?

-For what reason did you not come to the game?
+Why did you not come to the game?

 If you want to explain why something happened with a statement, you can also use the synonyms poiché, dato che and siccome.
 Siccome and dato che are pretty common synonyms for perché in Italian, but you’ll find poiché mostly in books.
-They can also start a sentence, translating “since”, but cannot be used in questions.
+They can also start a sentence by translating “since”, but cannot be used in questions.